 Books and eBooks by the Director

-Responses to Negative Reviews of My Christian Books on Amazon
+Responses to Negative Reviews of My Fitness Books on Amazon

 By Gary F. Zeolla

-Most of the reviews of my Christian books on Amazon are positive.
+Most of the reviews of my fitness books on Amazon are positive.
 But there are a few negative reviews.
 Amazon used to have a system where readers and authors could respond to reviews of books on its website.
 When they did, I had responded to those negative reviews.
-But now that Amazon has removed that ability, I am using this two-part article to respond to those negative reviews.
+But now that Amazon has removed that ability and my responses, I am using this article to once again respond to those negative reviews.

 There are usually more ratings than there are reviews, as often people will rate a book but not write a review.
 The ratings are from one to five stars.

 I consider a four- or five-star rating to be a positive rating, while a one- or two-star rating to be a negative rating.
 A three-star rating would be neutral, neither positive nor negative.
 I will comment on both the negative and neutral reviews in this article, but not on the positive reviews.

 I will comment on reviews of the books listed at Books and eBooks by the Director.
 But I won’t follow the order in which they are listed there.
 Instead, I will cover the books in the order in which they were written.